Nice to meet you.

 Determining the strategies and tactics of your communication plan is arguably the most important part of the process.
 The goals have been set, but now we have to focus on how to achieve them.

 Before we move on, we must differentiate strategies and tactics.
-A strategy is a long term plan to achieve a goal.
-A tactic is a concrete action taken to achieve that goal.
+A strategy is a long-term plan to achieve a goal, while a tactic is a concrete action taken to achieve that goal.
 The strategies and tactics for an internal communication plan will depend on the audience, content, and desired outcome.

-Internal communication strategies break down how you are going to go about communicating with your audience(s).
+Internal communication strategies break down how you will communicate with your audience(s).
 The tactics within the strategy include the specific messages you will send and the channels you will use.
-It is necessary to select a strategy before choosing the tactics for the internal communication plan.
+You must select a strategy before choosing the tactics for the internal communication plan.
 Understanding the strategy will help you choose the most appropriate tactics to complement it.

 For example, if one of your strategies is to keep everyone up to speed on new office policies, a tactic for that strategy would be to keep the information updated in your company's intranet